 We tested our water filtered by the AquaBliss SF100 using a service called SimpleLab Tap Score.
 We received a kit for taking our samples (one before filtration and one directly from the filtered showerhead), and SimpleLab delivered our results in a comprehensive, interactive test report.

-Our kit also came with a chlorine test strip (chlorine detection is best done as soon as possible because the chemical dissipates quickly once it comes into contact with air).
-Additionally, we conducted a titration test separately to get a more accurate, real-time understanding of the hardness of our unfiltered and filtered water.
+Additionally, we conducted a colorimeter test separately to get a more accurate, real-time understanding of the chlorine present in our unfiltered and filtered water.

 Before we share our results, it’s helpful for you to understand more about our testing conditions: